pygy/strung.lua/README.md

 `/!\`: `strong` translates patterns to Lua functions, and caches the result.
 As a consequence, if you generate a lot of patterns dynamically, and seldom use them, `strong` will be much, much slower than the original.
 On the other hand, once a pattern has been compiled, matching only depends on the target string, whereas the reference functions have to dispatch on both the pattern and the target string.
 This allows LuaJIT to compile the matchers optimally.

 ## Usage

+You can use `strong.lua` standalone, the dependencies are optional, and only useful for development.

 ```Lua
 local strong = require"strong"